Japan Busy Street

 Frequent Asked Questions (FAQs) About Japan Travel Safety

-Is Japan safe for first-time visitors?
+Is Japan safe for first-time visitors and solo travellers?

 Is public transport safe at night in Japan?